oplS16projects/FP1/README.md

 ```
 Compare-time takes two functions and compares output the time it takes to complete the function before and after calling the make-fast procedure.
 The time is significantly shorter after make-fast is called due to values being saved and retrieved in the has table created by (make-caching-proc).

+Using the example problem from a previous homework I was able to cut the execution time in half:

 The last function I tested in the sugar library was
 ```
 (define (report expr))